 For this project I started with three main pieces I had in my stash of stuff.

-I had a 3 inch diameter brass spur gear.
+Thea 3 inch diameter brass spur gear on the left was used for the top.
 I also had the 4x4x1.25 inch block of beautiful rosewood.
-Some brass rod stock as well as brass sheet.
+Some brass rod stock as well as brass sheet completed the bulk of the raw materials.
 I also needed various brass screws and fasteners.